-- Bravery and Resilience in Times of Uncertainty
+- Courage and Resilience in Times of Uncertainty

-Why is it that those who exhibit bravery and courage are assumed to be fearless?
+Why is it that those who exhibit courage are assumed to be fearless?

-In his multimedia presentation on the Northwest Passage, renowned adventurer Kevin Vallely demonstrates that being brave is not an act of lacking fear but rather, accepting fear and acting despite of it.
-Through two decades of extreme adventure Vallely has learned that bravery is not a mindset we’re born with but is a skill that can be learned, practiced and strengthened.
+In his interactive multimedia presentation on the Northwest Passage, renowned adventurer Kevin Vallely demonstrates that being courageous is not an act of lacking fear but rather, accepting fear and acting despite it.
+Through two decades of extreme adventure Vallely has learned that being courageous is not a mindset we’re born with but is a skill that can be learned, practiced and strengthened.
 It is a capacity shaped by a deep sense of purpose and resilience and allows us to perform at our agile best.